Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Conclusion

 \section{Conclusion}

-In this paper, we propose a Hyper-graph Convolutional Network for skeleton-based human action recognition.
-To exploit the implicit topology of multivariate synergy between joints, we introduce Multi-Scale Hyper-graph Convolution and virtual connections.
-We also introduce dense connections to fuse shallow and deep features.
+In this paper, we propose an Adaptive Hyper-graph Convolutional Network for skeleton-based human action recognition.
+To exploit the implicit topology of multivariate synergy between joints, we introduce the Adaptive Non-uniform Hyper-graph, the Multi-head Hyper-graph Convolution and virtual connections.
 We carry out experiments on the dataset NTU-RGB+D 60 \& 120, NW-UCLA to validate the effectiveness of Hyper-GCN.
 The experimental analysis verifies that our design can improve the recognition performance.
 To the best of our knowledge, Hyper-GCN achieves the SOTA performance on 3 public datasets.
-The involvement of hyper-graph modelling indeed extends existing GCN-based action recognition paradigms.
+The involvement of adaptive non-uniform hyper-graph modelling indeed extends existing GCN-based action recognition paradigms.

+\textbf{Acknowledgment} This work was supported in part by the National Natural Science Foundation of China (62020106012, 62106089, 62332008, 62336004), the Engineering and Physical Sciences Research Council (EPSRC), U.K. (Grants EP/V002856/1, and EP/T022205/1), and the Fundamental Research Funds for the Central Universities (JUSRP202504007).